Overview

 The fail_fast Option

-False(default): Process all documents.
-Invalid documents are rejected individually while valid ones proceed.True: Abort the entire batch if any document fails validation.
-No documents are ingested.
+batch_create() takes a fail_fast flag (default False).
+With False, all documents are processed and invalid ones are rejected individually while valid ones proceed; with True, the entire batch aborts if any document fails validation and no documents are ingested.

 Checking Ingestion Status